-- Herpes esophagitis (mainly HSV-1); : Endoscopy shows superficial, punched-out ulcers in the upper or mid esophagus in the absence of plaques.
+- Herpes esophagitis (mainly HSV-1); : Endoscopy shows superficial, punched-out ulcers in the distal esophagus in the absence of plaques.

 The differential diagnoses listed here are not exhaustive.

-Typical symptoms: Presume GERD diagnosis and start an empiric PPI trial.
+Typical symptoms in patients < 60 years of age: Presume GERD diagnosis and start an empiric PPI trial.

 - Good response: often used to confirm GERD diagnosis

 - Age ≥ 60 years, atypical symptoms, or alarm features: consider endoscopic evaluation (see “Indications for EGD”).

 - Extraesophageal symptoms: Rule out other diagnoses first.

 A negative response to a PPI trial does not exclude GERD.